-- Official TOEFL or IELTS Report — required if you do not have a four-year or advanced degree from a country where English is the official language.
-Applicants who have not yet taken the TOEFL or IELTS exam should contact the Smith Admissions Office at email@example.com to make them aware of when they plan to take the exam.
+- Official TOEFL or IELTS or PTE Report — required if you do not have a four-year or advanced degree from a country where English is the official language.
+Applicants who have not yet taken the TOEFL or IELTS or PTE exam should contact the Smith Admissions Office at firstname.lastname@example.org to make them aware of when they plan to take the exam.

 TOEFL Institutional Code